jarviscanada/jarvis_data_eng_TuanMai/README.md

 developed an iOS (Swift) application that uses machine learning and computer vision (OpenCV) to enhance sales representatives' routine.

-**Academic Researcher, Sheridan College, Oakville (2015-2015):** Responsible for researching different wearable technology that could be incorporated into academia.
+**Academic Researcher, Sheridan College, Oakville (2015-2015):** Responsible for researching different wearable technologies that could be incorporated into academia.
 Additionally, worked on integrating wearable devices to help aid and improve within academia by increasing proficiency of students and encourage learning.